flexiblepower/fpai-documentation/SettingUpYourIDE.md

 Finally, we have to select the Bndtools perspective.
 A perspective is a configuration of the Eclipse user interface which is made for a specific tasks.
 You can select a perspective by clicking `Window`, `Open perspective` and than `Other...`.
 Double click on `Bndtools` to open the Bndtools perspective.
 You can close the welcome window of eclipse, and tick the box not to show again.

 ## Next
 You're all set to start developing!
-In the next chapter we will discuss [[OSGi, Bndtools and the Felix Web Console|OSGi]].
-Be sure to check out the [[Coding Conventions|CodingConventions]].
+Be sure to check out [[OSGi, Bndtools and the Felix Web Console|OSGi]] and [[Coding Conventions|CodingConventions]] before developing.